elotroalex/chiens/_texts/translation.md

 - Drunkenness and debauchery.
 An immense expanse is gilded;
 - in the depths of the washing lake, a red eagle;
 - {:.pr} fields of corn, indigo, sugar cane, a few fathoms deep;
-- clamour in the hollow rush to the hollow and clog the sky ...
+- clamor in the hollow rush to the hollow and clog the sky ...

 ---